 - Connecting the dots of allergy care: This research can also lead to discoveries that inform care.
 For example, doctors at Rush recently found that the likelihood of irritable bowel syndrome (IBS) was more than two times higher in patients with seasonal allergic rhinitis.

-- Among the best in the nation: Rush University Medical Center's ENT program was named among the best in the nation by U.S. News & World Report.
+- Among the best in the nation: Rush University Medical Center's ENT program is consistently ranked among the best in the nation by U.S. News & World Report.